configify/aapconfig_testing/README.md

   - export_24_A.txt
   - export_24_B.txt

+- If everything looks good test running things in AAP:
-- Build collection and import into HUB
+  - push new collection (and other changes) into testing repo
+  - sync Project Z
+  - run Template Z

 ### Testing against AAP 2.5